Last Updated March 6, 2021

 - Wet the loofah with warm water to soften its fibers.
 Thoroughly work the water in for optimal softness if you will be using it to exfoliate.

-- Add a coin-sized amount of shower gel or drag your soap bar across the loofah’s surface.
+- Add a coin-sized amount of shower gel or drag your soap bar across its surface.

 - Press the soapy loofah firmly against your skin and exfoliate the front of your body first, beginning at the neck and working your way down to the feet.
 For those with sensitive skin, it is best to scrub in a circular motion as this reduces the intensity of abrasion.